utilitywarehouse/go-circle-build/BUILD_README.md

     (`$PWD`) into the container, install the minimal set of required apk's in the container, and finally invoke `make all` inside the container.

-  - A `circle.yml` deployment task will then build a Docker image including that binary and publish it to the `registry.uw.systems` Docker registry.
+  - A `circle.yml` deployment task will then build a Docker image including the resulting binary and publish it to the `registry.uw.systems` Docker registry.

 ## Notes